juliesymons/juliesymons.github.io/gettingStarted/index.md

 ## Neural Network Toolkit

 There are several examples in the **cct-tutorial** that use the Neural Network Toolkit (cct-nn).

-All 4 examples use MNIST data set, which can be downloaded from [yann.lecun.com](http://yann.lecun.com/exdb/mnist/).
+All 4 examples use the MNIST data set, which can be downloaded from [yann.lecun.com](http://yann.lecun.com/exdb/mnist/).
+The examples use all 4 downloads, uncompressed.
 The tutorial examples will look for the data in one of two locations:  `../data/MNIST` (relative to the root directory on the cct-tutorial project) or `~/cog/data/MNIST`.
 To override these locations, you can update [MNISTdata.scala](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/toolkit/neuralnetwork/MNISTdata.scala).

 Talk about training each network, number of steps to reach a certain accuracy level.